thoughtbot/superglue/docs/demo.md

 ![Demo App](images/demo.jpg)

-We recommend going over the meticously verbose commit history on [Sean's version] and comparing that with the [Superglue version].
+We recommend going over the meticulously verbose commit history on [Sean's version] and comparing that with the [Superglue version].

 [demo]: https://github.com/thoughtbot/select-your-own-seat-superglue